DoSomething/communal-docs/Contributing/readme.md

 Most of our major projects use StyleCI to lint each commit to the repo.

 ## PHP Code

-Imports are organized in line-length order.
+Imports are organized in alphabetical order.

 ## JS Code
 Imports are organized in ascending line-length order, with third-party package imports at the top of the file, followed by a line break and local project imports.